akashsingh005006/ETH-AVAXmodule4/README.md

    - Assigning achievement to player by user through `setplayerAchievement` function.
    - Transfer tokens using the `SendToken` function.
    - Redeem tokens by players using the `Tokenredeem` function.
-   - Burning token internally and publically using 'burn' and 'burnToken' function respectively.
+   - Burning token internally and publically using `burn` and `burnToken` function respectively.

 4. **Functionalities Verification**: Verify that all functionalities behave as expected by checking balances, burning token, and token transfers.